 While some are naturally gifted with this skill, for a large majority of us, training our brain is the only way to achieve this prowess.
 However, why is this important to us?
 Well, in our day-to-day life, especially with regards to learning, a well-trained brain can come very handy.

-What is recalling or, more accurately, active recalling?
+What is recalling or, more accurately, active recall?

 Recall is what teachers tell students to do after they have gone through a topic.
 Active recall is a more appropriate variant of the word ‘recall’.
 Active recall refers to the process of stimulating your memory actively for a piece of information.
 The word recall can have multiple meanings whereas active recall refers to matters of the mind.
 Generally, we tend to store information about whatever we learn in our short-term memory.
 By practising active recall, one can successfully move this information to long-term memory.